ray-sjsu/cs-157a-group-d1-fall-2025/ai_log.md

 ## Creation of UI/UX menu with error handling
 We asked ChatGPT to design boilerplate code for a reusable UI/UX menu.
 It suggested using try, catch and exception handling to automatically generate error messages without defining for each possible error scenario.

-We used the boilerplate code and reusable functions, which formed the foundation of our UI/UX console based menu.
+We adopted the boilerplate code and reusable functions, which formed the foundation of our UI/UX console based menu.

 However, we had more experience in object-oriented programming principles.
 The AI made some questionable decisions:
 - Recreating Scanner `sc` object for every menu and submenu.
 This is questionable because Scanner meant to be defined once for use in the entire program to improve performance and enforce DRY principle.
 We passed along `sc` for every menu and submenu through parameters.
-- Example AI suggested function header: `private static void runMenu(Connection conn)`
+- Example AI suggested function header: `private static void runMenu(Connection conn)`.
+Then, created new Scanner object in each function.

-- Revised function header with `sc`: `private static void runMenu(Connection conn, Scanner sc)`
+What we changed and revised is the function headers with Scanner `sc`: `private static void runMenu(Connection conn, Scanner sc)`.
+Every submenu now passes a Scanner and Connection object.
+You still need to pass the Connection object if you want to run PreparedStatements.
+This follows object-oriented programming principles.

 ### Example Prompt:
 We mostly had discussions and debates on code structure and layout in `Main.java` like in this example: